Justice Vikramajit Sen

 PART B – PRE-APPROVED GAMES

-1. Any Member that operates any form of fantasy sports games is required to comply with the
+A. Any Member that operates any form of pre-approved games is required to comply with the

 provisions of this Section in order to: